zorp-corp/jock-lang/README.md

     make jockt
     ```

-10. Copy `jockt` from `target/build/release` to the root of `jock-lang`.
+10. Copy `jockt` from `target/release` to the root of `jock-lang`.

     ```sh
-    cp target/build/release/jockt .
+    cp ./target/release/jockt .
     ```

 11. Run a Jock program using its internal index:

     ```sh
-    ./jockt exec 5
+    ./jockt exec 5 --import-dir ./common/hoon/jib
     # - or -
     make exec 5
     ```